Afternoon Artmaking at the Anderson Center with August Artists-in-Residence & S.R. Kissler Press

 2 p.m. – 4 p.m. – North Studios Courtyard

 New York visual artist Khalif Tahir Thompson is leading a drop-in Paper-Making & Collage Workshop activity in the North Studios Courtyard from 2 p.m. – 4 p.m. on August 14.
-Use handmade paper and a variety of collaging material (magazines, newspapers, journal entries, etc.) to create expressive works of art that resonate.
+Participants will use handmade paper and a variety of collaging material (magazines, newspapers, journal entries, etc.) to create expressive works of art that resonate.
 This workshop is for people with a wide range of experience and abilities and provides space for interaction and learning.
 This is a drop-in activity; No advance registration is necessary.

 Through his practice, Khalif chronicles the lived and imagined experiences of and between human beings.
 Khalif believes painting can be a tool in considering the emotional, psychological complexity of an individual’s story and identity.
 Creating imagery that connects one to the realm of another, Khalif aims to alter perception and invoke empathy towards his subjects, depicting their reality across a visceral lens.
 Focusing on portraiture and figuration, Khalif’s subjects include family, friends, and cultural figures placed in constructed settings.
-He renders my subjects in oil paint, incorporating mixed media, collage, and handmade paper to build the abstracted environments in which they exist.
+He renders his subjects in oil paint, incorporating mixed media, collage, and handmade paper to build the abstracted environments in which they exist.

 Screenwriting Workshop with Raven Johnson